 - Select Platform as Windows 10 and later

 - Profile type: Settings Catalog

-In basics tab, we will provide information about the device configuration profile like Name and Description.
+In the Basics tab, you’ll enter details about the device configuration profile, such as its Name and Description.

 Review + Create